 - Her popularity with the press and public at a time when the family wanted to minimise / control exposure

-- As Charles explains, there’s a need to have a public and a private self.
+- As Charles explains, the need for a public and a private self.
 Ironically, this mirrors his public, loveless marriage to Diana and his private love for Camilla.

 Take tradition, which appears throughout the film as a choreographed dance performed by soldiers, kitchen staff and servants.
 The rules even pin the royal family into their places: they must hunt on boxing day, eat at set times, and perform their roles for the public.